fossasia/meilix-generator/.github/CONTRIBUTING.md

 * If you would like to work on an issue, drop in a comment at the issue.
 If it is already assigned to someone, but there is no sign of any work being done, please free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.

 Do read the [Open Source Developer Guide and Best Practices at FOSSASIA](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia).

+**Review Policy**

+Pull requests must be reviewed before merge.
+The goal is to have two people review the pull request.
+With this we want to spread the knowledge about the project and encourage positive feedback.

+- A pull-request with **two** positive reviews of contributors should be merged by the last reviewer and can be merged by anyone with write access.
+- A pull-request with **one** positive review of contributors can be merged after 24 hours by anyone with write access.
+- A pull-request with **no** positive review can be merged after three days by anyone with write access.

+Note that this does not clarify what to do if there a negative reviews.
+The goal is again to spread knowledge and feedback but also prevent frustration and stagnation of the project.